laravel-shift/factory-generator/README.md

 ## Contributing
 Contributions should be submitted to the `master` branch.
-Any submissions should be complete with tests and adhere to the [PSR-2 code style](https://www.php-fig.org/psr/psr-2/).
+Any submissions should be complete with tests and adhere to the [Laravel code style](https://www.php-fig.org/psr/psr-2/).
 You may also contribute by [opening an issue](https://github.com/laravel-shift/factory-generator/issues).